awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-cloudwatch.md

 | ReadProvisionedThroughputExceeded |  The number of `GetRecords` calls throttled for the shard over the specified time period\.
 This exception count covers all dimensions of the following limits: 5 reads per shard per second or 2 MB per second per shard\.
 The most commonly used statistic for this metric is Average\.
 When the Minimum statistic has a value of 1, all records were throttled for the shard during the specified time period\.
 When the Maximum statistic has a value of 0 \(zero\), no records were throttled for the shard during the specified time period\.
 Stream\-level metric name: `ReadProvisionedThroughputExceeded` Dimensions: StreamName, ShardId Statistics: Minimum, Maximum, Average, Sum, Samples Units: Count  |
 | WriteProvisionedThroughputExceeded |  The number of records rejected due to throttling for the shard over the specified time period\.
 This metric includes throttling from `PutRecord` and `PutRecords` operations and covers all dimensions of the following limits: 1,000 records per second per shard or 1 MB per second per shard\.
 The most commonly used statistic for this metric is Average\.
 When the Minimum statistic has a non\-zero value, records were being throttled for the shard during the specified time period\.
 When the Maximum statistic has a value of 0 \(zero\), no records were being throttled for the shard during the specified time period\.
 Stream\-level metric name: `WriteProvisionedThroughputExceeded` Dimensions: StreamName, ShardId Statistics: Minimum, Maximum, Average, Sum, Samples Units: Count  |

-### Dimensions for Amazon Kinesis Streams Metrics<a name="kinesis-metricdimensions"></a>
+### Dimensions for Amazon Kinesis Data Streams Metrics<a name="kinesis-metricdimensions"></a>

-You can use the following dimensions to filter the metrics for Amazon Kinesis Streams\.
+You can use the following dimensions to filter the metrics for Amazon Kinesis Data Streams\.

 | Dimension | Description |